h505023992/TimeBase-fixbug/README.md

 Welcome to the official repository for **TimeBase: The Power of Minimalism in Efficient Long-Term Time Series Forecasting**.
-To ensure the reliability of our results, all the necessary scripts to run TimeBase are included.
+TimeBase **aims to demonstrate that even the most minimalistic models can exhibit strong predictive power, providing a design foundation for more effective time series models. **

 ![img](README.assets/812d60f4fe8bab0fd1d4e254876c113f_720.png)